mealeyst/tdd-python/README.md

-# Test Driven Development with Python/Django
+# To-Do App - TDD Example with Python

 This repository serves as a place to store the work from the great book by Harry J.W.
 Percival, which you can read for free